 Jaimie is a Maroubra local.
 She grew up in Habonim Dror, participated in their 10-month leadership programme in Israel, and is passionate about her Jewish identity and Israel.
 She now applies experience and values from her youth movement background as an adviser and team trainer in a Registered Training Organisation, providing vocational training and education to young Australians.
 As the youngest member of our panel, Jaimie represents many of her generation who are emerging from a background of youth engagement and seeking more open and critical ideas, conversation and debate within the Jewish community.

-Robin is a senior barrister and mediator and has served in many Jewish leadership roles, including as president of the NSW Jewish Board of Deputies and as a vice-president of the Executive Council of Australian Jewry.
-He was a foundation director of The Sydney Alliance and inaugural president of the New Israel Fund Australia Foundation.
+Robin is a mediator and former Senior Counsel and has served in many Jewish leadership roles, including as president of the NSW Jewish Board of Deputies and as a vice-president of the Executive Council of Australian Jewry.
+He was a foundation director of The Sydney Alliance, inaugural president of the New Israel Fund Australia Foundation and editor-in-chief of Plus61J from its commencement in 2015 to the end of June 2017.
 He received the Community Service Award of the NSW Community Relations Commission for promoting understanding and mutual trust between the NSW Jewish and Muslim communities, broadening relationships between the Jewish community and diverse communities in NSW, building trust and fostering interfaith and intercultural cooperation and facilitating constructive discussions on a range of human rights and social justice issues in the Jewish community.

 Alexandra is the founder and publisher of Australia’s highly respected opinion site, The Big Smoke, and provides her expertise as a digital publisher to +61J.
 As a social commentator, she is interviewed most days of the week on radio across the country.